-- (A) any partnership with an institution of higher education, business, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success in implementing activities under this subpart; - (B) if applicable, how funds will be used for activities related to supporting well-rounded education under Section 4107; - (C) if applicable, how funds will be used for activities related to supporting safe and healthy students under Section 4108; - (D) if applicable, how funds will be used for activities related to supporting the effective use of technology in schools under Section 4109; and - (E) the program objectives and intended outcomes for activities under Subpart 1, and how the LEA, or consortium of such agencies, will periodically evaluate the effectiveness of the activities carried out under this section based on such objectives and outcomes.
+- (A) any partnership with an institution of higher education, business, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success in implementing activities under this subpart; - (B) if applicable, how funds will be used for activities related to supporting well-rounded education under Section 4107; - (C) if applicable, how funds will be used for activities related to supporting safe and healthy students under Section 4108: - (D) if applicable, how funds will be used for activities related to supporting the effective use of technology in schools under Section 4109; and - (E) the program objectives and intended outcomes for activities under Subpart 1, and how the LEA, or consortium of such agencies, will periodically evaluate the effectiveness of the activities carried out under this section based on such objectives and outcomes.

 MCOE attends community engagement events to identify possible collaborations/partnerships with University students and how they can support our school programs.
 MCOE partnered with MeTV to establish a FabLab at three of our campuses.
-The makerspace includes work stations for physical and virtual fabrication.
+The makerspace includes workstations for physical and virtual fabrication.
 Students develop essential 21st century work skills with a STEAM emphasis within a program of project-based learning.
 MCOE partnered with Edmentum, Apex and Unique Learning Systems to provide training in the new platform curriculum school sites will be using.
 To offer Driver's Education to our students, MCOE collaborates with the local DMV to provide an appropriate curriculum.
 MCOE partnered with Music Speaks to offer musical therapy to our students.
 Their goal is to provide music therapy to enhance the health, function, and well-being of each client.

-MCOE students participate in Academic Decathlon and the writing festival through the Student Events department.
-VCS Los Banos partners with other Alternative Education schools to compete in sports education.
+MCOE students participate in academic competitions through the Student Events department.
+Schools compete in sports education.
 MCOE is looking into partnering with CA Health Collaborative to bring awareness of the Tobacco Control Program to our schools.
 They provide community outreach, youth engagement, student presentations, educational materials, and parent workshops.
 MCOE leadership team will attend focus groups with Merced County Behavioral Health and Recovery Services to provide feedback for identified student needs on our school campuses.
 A future collaboration may be possible to have Merced County BHRS support our goals in decreasing truancy and chronic absenteeism to prevent school failure by reducing the root causes that contribute to chronic absenteeism.
 Our school psychologist and counselor were trained and provided training in Youth Mental Health First Aid to site staff.

 The priorities of funding, based on stakeholder input at LCAP forums and in surveys, showed a need for extracurricular enrichment opportunities both inside and outside of school or during the summer.
-Driver's Education and musical therapy classes to students who were interested as an after school enrichment.
-Other offerings that will be provided are academic decathlon, sports, cooking, arts education and activities, field trips to enrich experiences, photography, STEAM, robotics, and life skills which include financial literacy, job search, job shadowing, and public speaking).
-For Special Education students, enrichment activities were provided during the summer in the areas of: Culinary Camp at Wired Cafe, Sports Campus at Delhi Education Park, a Fishing Trip, and Guided Painting.
+Driver's Education and musical therapy classes to students who were interested as an after-school enrichment.
+Other offerings that will be provided are academic decathlon, sports, cooking, arts education and activities, photography, STEAM, robotics, life skills which include financial literacy, job search, job shadowing, and public speaking), and other enrichment experiences.
+For Special Education students, enrichment activities are provided during the summer.